-Ada McVean is a science writer and masters student living in Montreal, Quebec, Canada.
+Ada McVean is a science writer and masters student living in Montreal, Quebec, Canada, and will shortly be living in London, England.
 She received her Bachelor of Science, with a double major in bio-organic chemistry, and gender, sexuality, feminist and social justice studies from McGill University in 2019.

 Ada enjoys science communication because it allows her to unite two of her biggest passions: science and social justice.
 She has been working with the McGill Office for Science and Society since 2016 separating sense from nonsense and has been a freelance writer since 2019.
 In 2020 she started her column “But What Do I Know” with Skeptical Inquirer.
 She is passionate about a wide variety of scientific topics, but particularly enjoys writing about veterinary medicine, gendered health issues and biases in science.

-When not in the lab (or writing), Ada spends her time cooking, playing video games, and cleaning up after her 2 guinea pigs and 15-year old gecko.
+When not in the lab (or writing), Ada spends her time listening to podcasts, playing video games, and cleaning up after her guinea pig and 16-year old gecko.